ThomasCreagh/AI-Agents-for-Code-Review-and-Security-using-Open-Source-Models/backend/README.md

 When installing and runing the next commands make sure your working in the `backend/` directory and not `backend/app`.

+When running commands with windows omit the $, and follow other given commands where necessary

 Make a virtual environment with:

 ```console